Walleclipse/Walleclipse.github.io/_posts/2023-08-16-Proactive.md

 news: https://www.cs.cmu.edu/news/2022/robot-perception-action
 ---

-This paper introduces a framework for proactive human-robot collaboration, featuring intention prediction with human-in-the-loop training and robust safe control for interactive safety.
-The framework is demonstrated on a co-assembly task with a Kinova Gen3 robot.
+Most robots wait for commands—ours anticipates.
+We built a proactive human-robot collaboration system that predicts your intentions and acts accordingly, while safety controls ensure the robot never endangers its human partner.
+The framework learns with humans in the loop, adapting to individual work styles.
+Demonstrated on a Kinova Gen3 robot in co-assembly tasks, it's a glimpse of how future factory floors might operate.